pjotrekk/lightning/blogpost/blogpost.md

 ```
 ./mvnw spring-boot:run
 ```
 This will build and run the application.
+You need Java 11 installed to perform this.

-You can also open the project in IntelliJ and run it via `LightningApplication` main method.
+You can also open the project in IntelliJ and run it via `LightningApplication`'s main method.

 ### Use it